 Alice Dreger (above) focuses mostly on Government reporting for ELi, although occasionally you'll find her wandering into various other areas of reporting.
-She is also the founder, Publisher, and President of the Board of Directors of ELi.
+She is the founder, Publisher, and President of the Board of Directors of ELi.
 Her work is voluntary (unpaid).
 A native New Yorker, Alice lives with her life partner Aron Sousa in the Oakwood neighborhood in a house built in 1923 by Charlie Washburn.
 Her bylines include the New York Times, Washington Post, Wall Street Journal, WIRED, Slate, the Atlantic, and her big investigative work for ELi includes safety problems at East Lansing's wastewater treatment plant, the twists and turns of the $132 million public-private Center City District project, and the federal fraud suit involving a conflict of interest by the City Attorney.
 You can learn more about her non-ELi work at her personal website.
 Alice is a financial donor to ELi; join her today.

 Paige Filice (above) is a native of Lansing, Michigan, and is a Research Assistant in the Fisheries and Wildlife Department at Michigan State University.
 She graduated from Lake Superior State University in 2011 with a bachelor’s degree in Conservation Leadership.
 Paige currently serves on the Board of Directors for the Middle Grand River Organization of Watersheds.
 Her reporting interests for ELi include environmental and water resources issues, gardening, and anything to do with the outdoors.
 For a sample, check out her story on the Burcham Road rain garden or her answer to a reader's question about where our frogs go in the winter.
 When she isn’t working or writing, Paige enjoys backpacking, camping, kayaking, mountain bike riding, and playing badminton.